 1. What Is an Electronic Medical Record (EMR)?

 Data such as patient health information like current diagnoses, prescriptions, vaccination dates, sensitivities, lab results reports, and doctor’s comments can all be found in an electronic medical record (EMR), which is a digital counterpart of the traditional paper chart.
-EMRs are electronic versions of the paper records in the doctors’ offices that contain the usual medical and standard clinical data useful in making diagnoses and administering treatments.
 Electronic medical records (EMRs) guarantee that patients receive the best possible care by recording every detail of their medical records, diagnostic procedures, and treatments.

 Electronic medical records (EMRs) serve more than one purpose.
 They facilitate the sharing of information and collaboration among medical professionals, leading to better treatment for patients.